 Keep a note of which takes are keepers and you will speed up the post-production process.
 You will know what each clip is, and which ones you need to transfer over to your computer for editing.

-In my opinion, the FiLMiC Pro video app offers so much, especially if you are an iPhone user and also get FiLMiC Remote and the Cinematographer’s kit.
+In my opinion, the FiLMiC Pro video app offers so much, especially if you are an iPhone user and get FiLMiC Remote and the Cinematographer’s kit.

-What’s really exciting about using a smartphone with FiLMiC Pro is that they open up filming opportunities that aren’t there if you use conventional cameras.
+What’s exciting about using a smartphone with FiLMiC Pro is that they open up filming opportunities that aren’t there if you use conventional cameras.

 Having FiLMiC Pro on a recent iPhone is like having a movie studio in your pocket.
 You can shoot and edit your video right on your phone.